|

 Subtracting the amount in Box 14 from the amount in Box 1

-will tell you the amount excluded from taxes for the year.
+will tell you the total amount excluded from state taxes for

 5.